 Store Supply in Ammo Can or Container

-If keeping it in it’s original can or container isn’t an option you can purchase an ammo container in order to keep your ammunition safe, secure, and unexposed.
+However, keeping it in its original container isn’t always an option.
+Instead, you can purchase an ammo container to keep your cartridges safe and unexposed.

 If this occurs your cartridges may not fit properly when chambered in your firearm and you will have no other choice except to discard the corroded rounds.
 So, you’ve lost your investment and need to spend more money buying more cartridges.